Cloud-Foundations/keymaster/README.md

 ##### Openid Connect IDP
 To use keymasterd as an openid connect IDP please consult the documents [here](docs/website/openidc-idp.md)

+##### SSH Cerfificate exteansion expansion
+Some systems like github.com allow the use of ssh certificates to authenticate users.
+To do so it is required to have speficic extensions in the ssh certificate.
+To accomodate this we have a bash like extension mechanism for expanding the username (some deployments require prefixes and some require some character subsituttions).
+We use posix expression expanding system, but we allow reserver the pipe "|" so that we can do some future expansions.

 #### keymaster-unlocker
 The `keymaster-unlocker` binary allows you to 'unseal' the Keymaster environment.
 This binary requires a client side certificate signed by the adminCA.